 Naturopath

-Naturopaths can provide complementary ways to manage your pain.
-These may include supplements, herbal medicine, acupuncture and lifestyle changes.
+Naturopaths can provide complementary ways to manage your pain, including supplements, herbal medicine, acupuncture and lifestyle changes.
 Many women use these therapies to manage their health, but there is limited evidence to support their safe and effective use.
-If you’re using complementary ways to manage your pain, it’s important to discuss the risks and benefits with your doctor.
+If you’re using complementary therapies to manage your pain, it’s important to discuss the risks and benefits with your doctor.

 Urogynaecologist